Quandela/Perceval/docs/source/circuits.rst

 >>> while True:
 ...    # identify one instance of the parameterized "pattern" within a circuit ...    matched = circuit.match(pattern, browse=True)
-...    # check if an occurence was found
+...    # check if an occurrence was found
 ...    if matched is None:
 ...       break
 ...    # transform the list of matched components into a sub-circuit